saifeemustafaq/merkletree_assignment/README.md

 ## Code Implementation

-Let's understand the Merkle tree with a code implement.
+Let's understand the Merkle tree with a code implementation.

 Imagine a scenario where an organization, Safe Global, is preparing for an important online conference.
 To ensure that only invited attendees can access certain secure documents and conference links, they decided to implement a whitelisting system using Merkle trees.
 The email addresses `alpha@email.com`, `beta@email.com`, and `charlie@email.com` belong to key team members who are authorized to access these resources.